Spreadsheets and data entry

 • Record names of persons who did data entry and proofing.

-3. After creating the sheet with meta data, create a second sheet for the raw data or primary data.
+3. After creating the sheet with metadata, create a second sheet for the raw data or primary data.

 • Set up the spreadsheet as rows and columns.
 Columns are for variables, rows are for observations.
 Observations typically are the sampling unit.